 But gradually, the YCFCU is working to genetically map out each of the over 10,000 varieties of coffee beans found in Ethiopia.
-Once the project is complete, we may still have more flavor profiles to classify and explore.
+Once the project is complete, we may still have more flavour profiles to classify and explore.

 Yirgacheffe Cup Profile and Best Brew Methods

-While higher and lower elevations produce unique flavors in the final cup, the overall distinguishing characteristic of Yirgacheffe coffee is its floral, tea-like aroma.
+While higher and lower elevations produce unique flavours in the final cup, the overall distinguishing characteristic of Yirgacheffe coffee is its floral, tea-like aroma.
 Melon, peach, and tropical pineapple notes dominate the cup, accompanied by bright, wine-like acidity.

-To bring out the best cup profile in Yirgacheffe beans, first determine how it was processed.
+To bring out the best cup profile in Yirgacheffe coffee beans, first determine how it was processed.
 If it was wet-processed, a filtration method—like the Chemex or V60—is the best way.
 Pour-over brewers will bring out all the delicate, bright notes of the roast.
 However, if it was processed naturally, use a steeping method—like the French press or the inverted Aeropress method—to brew a fruitier, bolder cup.
 But let your palate be your guide, and feel free to experiment.

 Ethiopian Yirgacheffe coffee is a light to a medium-body cup of coffee that’s a cut above the rest.
-With its unique floral, tropical flavors, and wine-like acidity, it’s the perfect single-origin coffee to kick off your Monday morning or beat the afternoon slump.
+With its unique floral, tropical flavours, and wine-like acidity, it’s the perfect single-origin coffee to kick off your Monday morning or beat the afternoon slump.

 Yes, you can use Yirgacheffe coffee for espresso shots.
-However, to preserve the best flavor, be sure only to pull ristretto shots with these beans.
+However, to preserve the best flavour, be sure only to pull ristretto shots with these beans.
 Pulling full espresso shots will draw out too many bitter compounds and ruin the final cup.